 The auditor is elected by the general meeting, cf. Asal. § 7-1.
 The auditor elected must serve until another auditor has been elected, cf. Asal. § 7-2.
-The auditor must attend the general meeting if the business which is to be transacted is of such a nature that his or her attendance must be regarded as necessary, cf. Asal. § 7-5.
-The auditor is, in any case, entitled to attend the general meeting.
+The In companies that are required to prepare sustainability reporting, the auditor must attend the general meeting if shall attest the business which is to be transacted is of such a nature that his or her attendance must be regarded as necessary sustainability reporting, cf. Asal. § 7-5.
+The 6.
+The general meeting may elect a different auditor is, in any case, entitled to attendattest the general meeting sustainability reporting.